-The Colonial Pipeline services the Craney Island Fuel Terminal, the largest fuel storage facility in the United States for the US Navy.
-Craney Island can receive refined oil products via tanker and barge deliveries, in addition to the pipeline.
 The US Navy's Yorktown Fuel Terminal also has the capability to be supplied via tanker, but that facility relies mostly upon Colonial Pipeline deliveries.
-(The military terminal redistributes petroleum products, primarily jet fuel, to military bases via barge and truck deliveries.)
-A 2011 extension of the Colonial Pipeline connection to the Yorktown Fuel Terminal now provides service to the storage and distribution hub at the site of the former Yorktown refinery.5
+The military terminal redistributes petroleum products, primarily jet fuel, to military bases via barge and truck deliveries.
+A 2011 eastern extension of the Colonial Pipeline connected the Yorktown Fuel Terminal to the petroleum storage and distribution hub located at the site of the former Yorktown refinery.7

 Craney Island Fuel Terminal, north of the APM Terminal and across the Elizabeth River from Norfolk Southern coal export facility at Lamberts Point